lbechberger/MLinPractice/Documentation.md

 We have written tests for tfidf_vec and hash_vector, because even though the sklearn functions themselves naturally have many tests implemented, we want to double check that we are using them correctly and that we are getting the expected output.
 Therefore, especially 'test_result_shape' is very important, because it checks if the length of the output list matches the number of input elements.

-We added in run_classifier, a number of functions to run from the run_classifier_test.py which tests all classifiers, checks if the data is still equal length, if no classifier is written, try classifier fit, if not, give correct error output.
+We added in 'run_classifier.py' a number of functions to run this file from the run_classifier_test.py which tests all classifiers, checks if the data is still equal length, tries the classifiers to fit and if not, checks if the file gives the correct error output.

 ## Project Organization